 Lookup tables are analogous to Left Joins in SQL.
 Because you’re associating static data in the Lookup table with active data (the event data you’re collecting) in your event table, Lookup tables are useful for data that does not change frequently.
 For example, date of birth, product ID, or ISBN.

 For example, let’s say you have a primary event table with a

 userId column.
 You may have information about your users that isn’t collected as part of the event data.
 For example, when a user creates an account, you ask them for their name, birthday, and email address.
 This information isn’t part of the event data, but you want to be able to query on it.

 What happens if the user gets a new email address?
 You can update the Lookup table value to have the user’s latest email address, and because Lookup tables are joined to event data at read time, all event data queries that reference userId.email_address will instantly display the updated email address.

-You cannot query Lookup table directly from the Interana application (for example, you cannot select a Lookup table from the “tables” dropdown).
+You cannot query Lookup table directly from the Interana application.
 You can only access this data as a read-time join to an event data query.

 Storage options for Lookup tables

 You can store the Lookup data itself as either sharded (spread across data nodes to save space) or unsharded (copied fully onto every data node).
 The sharded storage mode is more efficient in terms of disk space used, but there are some restrictions about building queries that use sharded Lookup tables.